chesapeaketechnology/syncmonkey-privacy-policy/README.md

-# Photo Monkey Privacy Policy
+# Sync Monkey Privacy Policy

 This repo contains the Sync Monkey Privacy Policy and Terms and Conditions of Service, which can be viewed here: